-Residential_Single_Ffamily-Dwelling: 3 acres Must meet "Area, Land and Structural Requirements" of RRR 3-5 Zone.
+Single Family Dwelling: Must meet "Area, Land and Structural Requirements" of RRR 3-5 Zone.

-Residential, Two_Ffamily-Dwelling (altered from pre-existing single family dwelling): 3 acres Must meet "Area, Land and Structural Requirements" of RRR 3-5 Zone.
+Two Family Dwelling (altered from pre-existing single family dwelling): Must meet "Area, Land and Structural Requirements" of RRR 3-5 Zone.

 Applies for all uses unless increased by the Board of Adjustment as a condition to help a conditional use avoid defeating the purpose of the District.